 All women whatever their age, have a small risk of delivering a baby with Downs Syndrome; the risk increases as the age of the mother increases.
-These syndromes are chromosomal abnormalities caused by the presence of an extra chromosome within the cells of the baby.

 The nuchal scan can only be performed between 11 weeks + 2 days and 13 weeks + 6 days of pregnancy and is carried out by fetal medicine specialist.